nilabja-bhattacharya/NeuralNettoDetectHandWrittenDigits/README.md

 # Neural Network to Detect Handwritten Digits
-Neural Network to Detect Handwritten Digits using python This project is based on book by Michael Nielson
+Neural Network to Detect Handwritten Digits using python<br>
+This project is based on book by Michael Nielson